-Your employment normally requires an average of 2,080 hours of regularly scheduled employment per year in a recognized public safety department, as a law enforcement officer, correctional officer, special function officer, or full-time member of the Board of Pardons and Parole, and in the course of employment, your life or personal safety is at risk, and you have completed a certified training program, which is documented with URS.
+Your employment normally requires an average of 2,080 hours of regularly scheduled employment per year in a recognized public safety department, as a law enforcement officer, correctional officer, or special function officer and in the course of employment, your life or personal safety is at risk, and you have completed a certified training program, that is documented with our office, or you are an eligible certified dispatcher whose employer elected coverage in the Public Safety system, or you are a full-time member of the Board of Pardons and Parole.

-If you don't meet the eligibility requirements outlined in the above sections, based on your employer's participation, you will be enrolled in the Public Employees' Tier 2 Contributory Retirement System as long as you meet eligibility requirements.
+If you don't meet the eligibility requirements outlined in the above sections, based on your employer's participation, you will be enrolled in the Public Employees Tier 2 Contributory Retirement System as long as you meet eligibility requirements.

-Your employment normally requires an average of 2,080 hours of regularly scheduled employment per year in a regularly constituted fire department, you have been trained in firefighter techniques, and you are assigned to a position of hazardous duty.
+Your employment normally requires an average of 2,080 hours of regularly scheduled employment per year in a regularly constituted fire department, you have been trained in firefighter techniques, and you are assigned to a position of hazardous duty or you are the full-time State Fire Marshall or a full-time Deputy State Fire Marshall.